-Since their debut, IDOLiSH7 have released several singles as a unit, cross units, special sub-units and solo tracks, all of them well received by their fans.
-Back in 2016, IDOLiSH7‘s first ever full-length album “I7” set a record among seiyuu/2.5D units.
+Since their debut, IDOLiSH7 has released several singles as a unit, cross units, special sub-units, and solo tracks, all of them well-received by their fans.
+Back in 2016, IDOLiSH7‘s first-ever full-length album “I7” set a record among seiyuu/2.5D units.

 However, Ono had already performed live as Fly Away (Riku and Iori’s sub-unit) at IDOLiSH7 Fan Thanksgiving vol.3 “Kimi to motto motto, ai o kataranaito!” held in May 2018.

-For IDOLiSH7, Kensho Ono is singing in a rather high pitched and not too polished way, however slowly evolving to a more robust and consistent performance, consistent to Riku’s growth in the IDOLiSH7 universe.
+For IDOLiSH7, Kensho Ono is singing in a rather high-pitched and not too polished way, however slowly evolving to more robust and consistent performance, consistent with Riku’s growth in the IDOLiSH7 universe.

-His performances are energetic and youthful, shining as the center in all group songs and delivering quite the good performance when in a solo setting.
+His performances are energetic and youthful, shining as the center in all group songs and delivering quite a good performance when in a solo setting.